Understanding Food Labels: The Basics

 - % Daily Values- The average level of nutrients for a person eating 2000 calories. % DV are for the entire day and not per snack or meal.
 Some people may require more or less than the averages.
 This is why food labels are just a guideline.

 - The High and Lows of the %DV- This is where it can get tricky because low values of 5% or less can be good depending on what they measure.
 Typically, saturated fat was something to avoid.
 As we know now this may not always be the case.
 However, you may want to consider this for sodium.
 Higher values of 20% and higher should be geared towards vitamins and minerals.
 These are the things our body needs to feel good.

 Ingredients Over Labels

 Understanding the labels can definitely help you when trying to balance your nutrition but it doesn't paint the clearest picture.
 There are a lot of questions that still can come up.
 Like where was the food sourced?
 And how long has it been packaged?
 I always read the ingredients first.
 If I cannot read each thing and comfortably know what it is, I put it down.
-This comes back to Real Food and taking priority in quality of food.
+This comes back to Real Food.
+Taking priority in quality of food.

 This doesn't mean you will never eat a packaged product again.
 It is just to help you be more aware of what and how much you are putting into your bodies each day.
 Keep it simple.
 Read the ingredients and than the labels.
 Know what is in your food and be empowered that you are nourishing your body with quality and nutritionally dense food over processed products that hide themselves as "health foods"